Kim Cespedes

 Photos: Lance Smith, Jim Goodrich, Stan Sharp

-To Neftalie Williams, she commented on the scene, where classic California girls, blue-eyed and blond, received significant sponsorship even though they were less skilled, “but I would win, and that’s what mattered most, not what I look like, my background, or where I live.”
+To Neftalie Williams, Kim commented on the scene, where classic California girls, blue-eyed and blond, received significant sponsorship even though they were less skilled, “but I would win, and that’s what mattered most, not what I look like, my background, or where I live.”

 In Williams’ Ph.D. thesis, “Colour in the Lines: the racial politics and possibilities of US skateboarding culture,” we discover a complex racial history that influenced the trajectory of skateboarding, and Kim Cespedes was interviewed to discuss.
 Her family members from the island of Guam in Micronesia were offered American citizenship because of military reclamation.